 - 1 tsp rice vinegar (or even apple cider vinegar)

 - Mix together the flour and corn flour, and then add the cold water forming a batter with the consistency of double cream.

 - Stir in the chopped kimchi, and additional kimchi juices - or the red pepper powder, sugar, fish sauce, spring onion, and garlic.

-- Heat the oil in a frying pan.
+- Heat 2 tbsp oil in a medium frying pan.
 Drop a tsp of mixture into the pan - when it bubbles and 'dances', the pan is hot enough.
-Pour in the remaining mixture and fry for 3-5 minutes until lightly browned and crispy.
+Pour in half the mixture and fry for 3-5 minutes until lightly browned and crispy.
 Turn over and fry for another 2-3 minutes until crisp and lift onto a plate to serve.
 Add the remaining 2 tbsp oil to the pan, and repeat with remaining mixture.

 - Whilst the pancake cooks, stir together the soy sauce, vinegar and caster sugar.
-Serve the pancake with the dipping sauce on the side.
+Serve the pancakes with the dipping sauce on the side.
 Garnish with the sliced spring onion.